Are Implicit Attitudes Arational? Under Review

 Conscious Awareness and Responsibility for Implicit Attitudes In Progress

 It's commonly held that implicit attitudes are, by definition, unconscious attitudes.
 This idea is often contrasted with the claim that explicit attitudes are (paradigmatically) conscious attitudes.
 You might also think that we are not responsible for our implicit attitudes because they are unconscious.
 Here I argue that this common train of thought is wrong.
-Using Peter Carruthers' Interpretive Sensory Access (ISA) account of self-knowledge, I show that no attitudes are conscious.
+Using Peter Carruthers' Interpretive Sensory Access (ISA) account of self-knowledge, I argue that no attitudes are conscious.
 Nevertheless, we can gain knowledge of our own attitudes, whether implicit or explicit.
-Engaging with the empirical literature on the topic, I show that we can gain knowledge of our implicit attitudes.
-Nevertheless, this self-knowledge, while important for praise- and blame- type responsibility, does not determine whether implicit attitudes reflect on the self (responsibility as attributability).
+The possibility of self-knowledge is important for praise- and blame- type responsibility, but it does not determine whether implicit attitudes reflect on the self (responsibility as attributability), which does not depend on whether we know (or can know) our own attitudes.

 The Empirical Approach to the Metaphysics of Mental States In Progress